Pokemon Go rocketed to top of the charts and generated $1 billion in revenues in 2016.

 Remember, this is a critical step and should never be skipped, as it assures that the money and time invested into building your app will be well-invested.

-Moreover, with about 50,000 new apps added to the App Store every month and cost of building a mobile app range from $2000 to $500,000, validating whether your mobile app idea is a worthy one is indeed a crucial step.
+Moreover, with about 50,000 new apps added to the App Store every month and cost of developing a mobile app range from $2000 to $500,000, validating whether your mobile app idea is a worthy one is indeed a crucial step.

 For this, find out whether is there already an app that solves the problem you’re trying.
 If there is any app similar to your app idea, find out whether they raise any funding?